sgago/thestudyguide/sysdesign/sysdesign.md

 Building and communicating routing tables lies with BGP.
 BGP maps out routes for forwarding packets along.
 Note that BGP is concerned about the minimum number of "hops"; it doesn't concern itself with congestion or latency.

 ChatGPT says,
-> "Absolutely!
-Let's imagine the internet is like a big neighborhood with houses (which are computer networks) that want to talk to each other.
+> "Let's imagine the internet is like a big neighborhood with houses (which are computer networks) that want to talk to each other.
 Now, each house has its own unique address, just like how each computer network on the internet has its own address.

 Now, Border Gateway Protocol, or BGP, is like the system that helps these houses (networks) know how to talk to each other.
 Imagine if you want to send a letter to your friend's house in another part of the neighborhood.
 You need to know the best way to get there, right?